-Each OSA-Express feature must be defined in the system software configuration using Communications Server or any other host program product, such as VTAM, installed on the server.
+Each OSA-Express feature must be defined in the system software configuration using Communications Server for OS/390 or any other host program product, such as VTAM, installed on the server.
 After you complete the QDIO tasks in this section, your OSA-Express features are ready to go.
-For non-QDIO OSA-Express features, see Chapter 8, "Configuring OSA-Express Modes," on page 111.
+For non-QDIO OSA-Express features, see Chapter 8, "Configuring OSA-Express Modes", on page 97.

-Figure 44.
+Figure 41.
 Step Three in a Four-Step Process